 Although the rate structure is not changing, SRW is recommending the reimplementation of the wholesale pass-through rate increase for the cost of purchasing wholesale water from Sonoma Water via the Santa Rosa aqueduct.
 This proposal would affect the approach to determine water rates, but not wastewater rates.
-Over the past few years, there has been significant volatility in Sonoma Water's wholesale rate.
-After several years of steady, predictable increases to the wholesale rate, SRW decided to do away with the pass-through methodology, and just build the cost of purchasing wholesale water into our water rates.
-As such, there was no wholesale rate pass-through as part of our water rates effective FY21/22 through FY24/25.
-The budget cycle for fiscal years 2023/24 and 2024/25 brought a significant shift in Sonoma Water's wholesale rate increases, being 10.6% and 9.9% in those years, respectively.
+In 2021, after several years of steady, predictable increases to the wholesale rate, SRW decided to remove the wholesale rate pass-through policy and built the cost of purchasing wholesale water into our water rates.
+As such, there was no wholesale rate pass-through as part of our water rates effective Fiscal Year (FY) 21/22 through FY24/25.
+The budget cycle for FY 2023/24 and FY 2024/25 brought a significant shift in Sonoma Water's wholesale rate increases, being 10.6% and 9.9% in those years, respectively.
 As a result, SRW's water budget absorbed approximately 4.6% and 3.9% in each of those years.
-Given the difficulty in anticipating Sonoma Water's future wholesale rate increases, re-introduction of the pass-through is the most prudent option for SRW, ensuring that water rates neither over- nor under-collect the wholesale cost of water.
+Given the difficulty in anticipating Sonoma Water's future wholesale rate increases, re-introduction of the wholesale rate pass-through policy is the most prudent option for SRW, ensuring that water rates neither over- nor under-collect the wholesale cost of water.
+Public notification of the actual wholesale water rates begin passed through will be provided at least 30 days prior to becoming effective each July 1.

-WATER AND WASTEWATER COST OF SERVICE STUDY AND PROPOSED FY 25/26 THROUGH FY 29/30 RATE SCHEDULE PAGE 3 OF 7
+2024 WATER AND WASTEWATER COST OF SERVICE STUDY, PROPOSED FY25/26 THROUGH FY29/30 RATE SCHEDULE, AND AMENDMENTS TO CITY CODE TITLE 14 PAGE 3 OF 7